CSE512-14W/a3-luheng-pany5/README.md

   -	study data domain and data wrangling 		    	(3 hours)
   - draft the write-up                    				(4 hours)

-Learning d3 and implementing the Force-Directed Graph with event handlers took us most of time.
+Learning d3 and implementing the network visualization with event handlers took us most of time.